 - Average position – The position that your ad appears will determine how much traffic you get.
 Higher position may cost more but have higher CTRs

 - Cost per conversion – The amount of money spent to convert one lead

 - Conversion rates – Measures the actions that users take such as submitting an email or buying services or products once users click through to your website.

 How Much Does Google Ads Cost?

 There are many variables that may result in you paying more or less depending on factors you can control such as quality scores, keywords and metrics, and others you cannot control such as competition and CPC.
 It’s better to have more money to spend and not use it then to have a small budget that you max out every day.
-Over time your spend will decrease as you uncover keywords/products that don’t work for you and pause them.
+Over time your spending will decrease as you uncover keywords/products that don’t work for you and pause them.
 You can also try out my Google budget ads calculator.